kennyszhang/cse15l-lab-reports/lab-report-4-week-7.md

 ```
 I did not measure exactly how long each process took but running the file after
-scping the file over to the remote server was way faster than editing inside the
+scping the file over to the remote server was way faster (around five minutes faster)
-remote server using vim.
-This is just because I am slow using vim
+than editing inside the remote server using vim.
+This is just because I am slow
-(because I was very careful on which key I pressed) and I constantly refered
+using vim (because I was very careful on which key I pressed) and I constantly refered
 towards the group document where I performed the command.
 ```